lsst-dm/dmtn-205/index.rst

 ===============================================

 Processing data with LSST middleware involves executing a directed acyclic graph (DAG) called a ``QuantumGraph``, where each node is either a ``Quantum``, a single execution of a single ``PipelineTask``, or a dataset managed by the ``Butler``.
-The datasets produced by executing a ``QuantumGraph`` are written to a single ``RUN`` collection in the data repository, with any other collections that hold input datasets associated with that ``RUN`` collection by defining a new ``CHAINED`` collection that includes both inputs and outs.
+The datasets produced by executing a ``QuantumGraph`` are written to a single ``RUN`` collection in the data repository.
+The collections that hold input datasets are associated with that ``RUN`` collection by defining a new ``CHAINED`` collection that includes both inputs and outputs.
 A ``RUN`` collection is constrained to have at most one dataset of a particular dataset type and data ID; the latter may be empty, implying only one dataset of a particular dataset type per ``RUN``.
 This system already provides support for limited provenance recording:

-- Dataset types with empty data IDs can be used to store arbitrary information describing a ``RUN``, as long as it is acceptable to obtain that information via ``Butler.get`` (i.e. it is not needed as a constraint on future ``Registry`` database queries).
+- Dataset types with empty data IDs can be used to store arbitrary information describing a ``RUN``, as long as it is acceptable to obtain that information via ``Butler.get`` (i.e. the information does not need to be used as a constraint on future ``Registry`` database queries).
   This is already used to record the configuration of all ``PipelineTasks`` being executed and list of software names and versions, and a hook allows concrete ``PipelineTasks`` to store and retrieve their own ``RUN``-level content, such as the schemas of any catalogs they produce or consume, prior to execution.
   Any kind of execution harness (including but not limited to BPS implementations) can also store their own per-``RUN`` information by defining their own dataset types, without any need to modify lower-level middleware software.

-- Dataset types with data IDs that match those of a particular ``PipelineTask's`` quanta can be use to store arbitrary information describing a quantum.
+- Dataset types with data IDs that match those of a particular ``PipelineTask's`` quanta can be used to store arbitrary information describing a quantum.
   This is already used to store ``Task`` metadata and (in at least some configurations) logs.

 - The ``CHAINED`` collection provides a record of the input collections that were used.

-- The ``QuantumGraph`` itself is a complete description of the processing that can be used to reproduce a ``RUN`` exactly, on any system with access to the same datasets and sufficiently similar hardware and software (with the latter verifiable via the per-``RUN`` software versions dataset).
+- The ``QuantumGraph`` itself is a complete description of the processing that can be used to reproduce a ``RUN`` exactly (aside from transient hardware/environment problems, of course), on any system with access to the same datasets and sufficiently similar hardware and software (with the latter verifiable via the per-``RUN`` software versions dataset).

 The primary limitation in the current system is that the ``QuantumGraph`` is at most saved to a file outside the data repository (at the user's discretion), and hence much of the provenance we produce is often discarded.
 It also only captures *predicted* inputs and outputs, which are in general a superset of the *actual* inputs consumed and outputs produced by quanta; this is sufficient for reproduction when starting everything from scratch, but harder to make use of when reproducing subsets or starting from a partial run.
 Saving a more complete, as-executed ``QuantumGraph`` in the data repository has always been part of the high-level middleware design, and a more detailed design is the subject of the next section.

-Before moving on, it is worth pointing out a few smaller issues with the provenance that we do record:
+Before moving on, it is worth pointing out a few issues with the provenance that we do record:

-- The software versions we record may not extend far enough into OS- or container-level software to guarantee reproducibility.
+- The software versions we record may not extend far enough into OS- or container-level software to guarantee reproducibility (but by using ``conda`` even for compilers, the dependence of our code's behavior on OS- and container-level software should be minimized).

 - Because we do not assume that the complete set of relevant software packages can be enumerated, and instead rely (at least partially) on what Python packages are imported, running additional processing that brings in new imports against an existing output ``RUN`` collection requires us to update the versions dataset in place - an operation we otherwise prohibit in ``Butler`` (datasets are considered atomic and immutable, at least for writes) and simulate by deleting the old one and writing a new one.
-  This is fragile but hard to fix, unless we just prohibit that kind of ``RUN`` collection extension or do enumerate all relevant software somehow up front.
+  This is both fragile and incompatible with our plans to distribute Data Release processing across multiple Data Facilities, unless we just prohibit that kind of ``RUN`` collection extension or do enumerate all relevant software somehow up front.

 - The approach of using datasets to record arbitrary provenance for higher-level tooling is currently extensible only to the extent that those datasets can use existing storage classes.
   New storage classes must currently be registered by editing configuration in the data repository or ``daf_butler`` manually.